Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 - \(\mu\) is the learning rate

-We calculate the derivative of the surrogate loss function, for example the exponential
+For example, let's calculate the derivative of the loss function for the exponential:

 - there may be saddle points where the gradient is 0 even if we are not in a minimum, where some directions curve upwards and some curve downwards.